933 Terrace St.

 What must I submit to receive a plan review?

-Commercial – You must submit a completed building permit application, four (4) complete sets of construction drawings, with two (2) of the sets properly sealed, including spec books if applicable.
-Deposit for plan review fees.
+Commercial – You must submit a completed building permit application, five (5) complete sets of construction drawings all properly sealed as described above, include spec books if applicable.

 Residential – You must submit a completed building permit application, two (2) sets of drawings and a site plan if necessary.

 The fee is based on the value of the project.
 Our staff will help calculate the fee at the time the plan review is completed.

 Are any other approvals or reviews required?

 New buildings and additions require a Site Plan Review.
 If the project is located near, or will affect a wetlands, or is located in a critical dune area, a review and permit may be required from the Michigan Department of Environmental Quality.
 If the project is located in the flood plain, the project must comply with the requirements for flood proof construction or the project must be elevated out of the flood plain and a “Elevation Certificate” is required.

 We will need all Shut Off/Clearance letters for property. (gas, electric & water/sewer)